 The big issues which your piece highlights which should exercise us all are the definition of a charity, whether a charity should ever be permitted to engage in political lobbying and whether charities should enjoy any special tax status under the law.

 On the face of it charitable status is being grotesquely abused.
-There are simply far too many charities whose objectives would meet a narrow definition of charity which almost everyone could agree upon (eg the relief of poverty or the impact of natural disasters) as opposed to being middle class hobbies (eg beekeeping - disclosure I am a trustee of one such and believe it shouldnβt be a charity) or naked political campaigning.
+There are simply far too few charities whose objectives would meet a narrow definition of charity which almost everyone could agree upon (eg the relief of poverty or the impact of natural disasters) as opposed to being middle class hobbies (eg beekeeping - disclosure I am a trustee of one such and believe it shouldnβt be a charity) or naked political campaigning.

 The other insidious aspect of the vast network of interconnected, and often sock puppet, charities is their use as fronts by government to which taxpayer money can be directed to lobby the government to implement proposals that the government wants to implement anyway but would prefer the cloak of some apparently independent and worthy charity to hide in.
 All the stuff that Chris Snowdon valiantly exposes all the time.